 You may have heard the name Stuart Schrader before, as he did Game of the Arseholes zine.
 This was a highly respected zine in the “rawer” punk scene which you may have inferred from the title which references ANTI-CIMEX.
 He has done countless interviews, some of which have appeared in MRR such as MISSBRUKARNA and MELLAKKA.
 Oh, and don’t forget the ANTI-CIMEX archive!
-I am hoping for a re-issue of his zine, but for now here is an interview (by Amelia Eakins):
+I am hoping for a re-issue of his zine, but for now here is an interview (by Amelia ANOK4U2):

 How’d you discover punk?

 First, thanks for the interview.
 I appreciate the Create to Destroy! feature because I think it is really important to recognize the blood, sweat, tears, and labor put into the punk scene that goes beyond just playing in bands.
 It would be incredible if we rewrote punk history not from the perspective of bands only but from a more holistic perspective of everyone who contributes, including those whose idea of “do it yourself” is to do nothing but just be a punk!